The 40-Hour Webpage (or Why Reporting Matters)

-Hōkoku transforms into micromanagement when clear expectations for reporting aren't established from the outset—or at least the outset of the project.
-Management desiring or demanding reports beyond what was originally negotiated necessarily feel like too much oversight.
-Executives and managers should reach agreement on the amount of reporting needed to help both the organization and the individuals who keep it running to thrive.
-Those expectations must be clearly communicated to managers' direct-reports and, perhaps more importantly, the boundaries of these expectations must be respected.
-Obviously things change, and organizations must adapt to address them.
+Hōkoku transforms into micromanagement when clear expectations for reporting aren’t established from the outset—or at least the outset of the project.
+Management desiring or demanding reports beyond what was originally negotiated necessarily feels like too much oversight.
+Executives and managers should reach an agreement on the amount of reporting needed to help both the organization and the individuals who keep it running to thrive.
+Those expectations must be clearly communicated to managers’ direct reports and, perhaps more importantly, the boundaries of these expectations must be respected.
+Obviously, things change, and organizations must adapt to address them.
 If additional reporting is necessary, sharing reasoning and additional context (Taikyōku) should be a top priority.

 And never, never forget Shintaku, or trust.
 Reporting should be both a habit and a courtesy, not a punishment or something to fear.
 This is only possible when there is an atmosphere of mutual trust.
 It’s up to everyone in an organization to foster an environment of “healthy Hōkoku.”